sachin624k/mongoose-relations-demo/README.md

 ## 🗄️ Checking Data in MongoDB
 After running your project, you can verify the inserted data with the following commands:
-   `mongosh
+   `mongosh,
-   show dbs
+   show dbs,
-   use relationDemo
+   use relationDemo,
-   show collections
+   show collections,
    db.users.find()`